CytronTechnologies/Hackathon-Penang-2016/Applications/NodeRed/README.md

 ```c
 npm link node-red-contrib-orbiwise
 ```
-Now the node should be available after you have restarted Node-RED application.

 * Install this node in the same Node-RED directory for base64 encode and decode function.
 ```c
 npm install node-red-node-base64